 The UK Strategy for Sustainable Construction was published in June 2008.
 The Strategy included the target to reduce CD&E waste to landfill by 50% by 2012 compared to 2008 levels.
 Specific actions to help deliver this target included:

-- Individual companies signing up to the Construction Waste Commitment (see the WRAP website)
+- Individual companies signing up to the WRAP Construction Waste Commitment

 - Establishing sector resource efficiency plans

 - Setting an overall target for the diversion of demolition waste from landfill